sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-498	Diagonal Traverse    		48.9%	Medium
+given a matrix, return the diagonal traverse, up and down...
+- can use hashmap and then reverse
+- can use two pointer. rebounce back when hit the 4 walls.
+->>

 <<-525	Contiguous Array    		43.2%	Medium
 binary array find the longest subarray with equal number of 0 and 1. change 0 to -1, and then use prefix sum to find longest subarray with sum=0;